eugeneware/s3-tail-stream/README.md

 $ npm install s3-tail-stream
 ```

-## Example Usage
+## Example Usage - Tail and poll

-Tail all the logs older than 14 days, and poll every
+Tail all the logs older than 14 days, and poll every minute for new files

 ``` js
 var s3TailStream = require('s3-tail-stream'),